Tres-Or Resources: Developing High-Quality Diamond and Gold Projects in the Mining-Friendly Jurisdiction of Quebec | INN

 Tres-Or Resources: Developing High-Quality Diamond and Gold Projects in the Mining-Friendly Jurisdiction of Quebec

-Tres-Or Resources (TSXV:TRS,OTC Pink:TRSFF) is focused on exploring its highly prospective diamond project and advanced gold project in the Témiscamingue and Abitibi regions of Québec.
-The company’s 100 percent owned flagship diamond asset, the Guigues Kimberlite Pipe on the Quebec project, is advancing and in preparation for testing of macro-diamond content.
-Results from the microdiamond tests and Type II diamond classification that dominate the recovered microdiamonds points to a new and rare diamond discovery in the making.
-In addition, Tres-Or’s advanced gold project, which is under an option agreement with a private company, is proceeding with geologic modelling of historic results and working towards definition of a preliminary mineral resource estimate of 1 million ounces of gold or better.
-Tres-Or, French for “treasure” is an undervalued gem.
+Tres-Or Resources (TSXV:TRS,OTC Pink:TRSFF) explores highly prospective diamond project and advanced gold project in the Témiscamingue and Abitibi regions of Québec.
+The company’s 100 percent owned flagship diamond asset, the Guigues Kimberlite Pipe, is advancing and in preparation for testing of macro-diamond content.

+In January 2021, Tres-Or announced the discovery of 48 more microdiamonds from the new samples of the Guigues kimberlite pipe by the Saskatchewan Research Council Geoanalytical Laboratories Diamond Services (SRC).

 Tres-Or Resources’ Company Highlights